coursesmichaelgruner/dsp-3-2022-proyecto2-danielchris/README.md

     * audios-training
     * audios-validation
-4. place the files "validation_list" and "testing_list" in the same area. the proyect area should look like this:
+4. place the files "validation_list" and "testing_list" in the same area. the project area should look like this:
 ```
 --- project-directory/
     |--- _background_noise_/